 Escorted rail vacations

 “Everyone thinks they’re going to read War and Peace, but they won’t.”
-Liz Anderson, from our rail trip experts Sundowners Overland, knows better than most that you don’t need to pack too much Russian literature on the Tran Siberian express, especially if you’re on an escorted rail tour.
+Liz Anderson, from our rail trip experts Sundowners Overland, knows better than most that you don’t need to pack too many novels for a train journey, especially if you’re on an escorted rail tour.
 “There’s always something to do – the dining car, the window, having a chat.
 There’s a lot of time on the train but it does go by quickly.”

 An escorted rail journey can be a truly cinematic experience.
 Look out of the window, and your guide will turn each pretty view into a freeze-frame from an epic story.